BladeWDR/ssb-tech-blog/content/posts/adventures-in-dhcp-and-dns.md

 +++
 date = '2024-12-02T23:57:12-05:00'
 draft = false
-title = 'Adventures in DHCP and DNS'
+title = "Adventures in DNS (But it's actually DHCP this time.)"
 +++

-# Adventures in DNS (But it's actually DHCP this time.)

 So, story time.